krishagoti02/Data-Mining/README.md

 # Data-Mining
-All the practical experiments done in Image Processing during academics in MPSTME NMIMS
+All the practical experiments done in Data Mining during academics in MPSTME NMIMS